rajatcse1/SFDC_Training/Practice/Program/05_Conditional Statement.md

 G	Good
 A	Average
 F	Fail
-Test Data :
+- Test Data :
 Input the grade :A
-Expected Output:
+- Expected Output:
 ```
 You have chosen : Average

-21. Write a program in C to read any day number in integer and display day name in the word.
+21. Write a program in Apex to read any day number in integer and display day name in the word.
-Test Data :
+- Test Data :
 4
-Expected Output:
+- Expected Output:
 ```
 Thursday

-22. Write a program in C to read any digit, display in the word.
+22. Write a program in Apex to read any digit, display in the word.
-Test Data :
+- Test Data :
 4
-Expected Output:
+- Expected Output:
 ```
 Four

-23. Write a program in C to read any Month Number in integer and display Month name in the word.
+23. Write a program in Apex to read any Month Number in integer and display Month name in the word.
-Test Data :
+- Test Data :
 4
-Expected Output:
+- Expected Output:
 ```
 April

-24. Write a program in C to read any Month Number in integer and display the number of days for this month.
+24. Write a program in Apex to read any Month Number in integer and display the number of days for this month.
-Test Data :
+- Test Data :
 7
-Expected Output:
+- Expected Output:
 ```
 Month have 31 days

-25. Write a program in C which is a Menu-Driven Program to compute the area of the various geometrical shape.
+25. Write a program in Apex which is a Menu-Driven Program to compute the area of the various geometrical shape.
-Test Data :
+- Test Data :
 1
 5
-Expected Output:
+- Expected Output:
 ```
 The area is : 78.500000

-26. Write a program in C which is a Menu-Driven Program to perform a simple calculation.
+26. Write a program in Apex which is a Menu-Driven Program to perform a simple calculation.
-Test Data :
+- Test Data :
 10
 2
 3
-Expected Output:
+- Expected Output:
 ```
 The Multiplication of 10 and 2 is: 20